Illustrator and sculptor will be artists in residence at the EGU General Assembly 2019

 Skretis is an artist working with sculpture, drawing, photography and sound.
 He says his participation in the EGU General Assembly “will be a great influence towards recontextualizing my art practice, both in terms of looking at Earth processes in a finer detail, and in terms of the analogies that can be drawn between the geosciences and the human sciences.”
 He is fascinated by the way matter crashes, merges and disintegrates in every possible scale, while at the same time it provides the conditions for life to emerge.
 During his residency he will create a small collection of sculptures using natural materials such as clay and plaster.
 The form and manner of creation of these sculptures will reflect the various processes and forces of nature, with a focus on themes presented at the meeting.

-EGU General Assembly participants will be able to follow the art work produced by Merlin and Skretis via social media (using the hashtag #EGUart), through screens at the meeting, on the EGU blog GeoLog and live at the conference centre.
+EGU General Assembly participants will be able to follow the art work produced by Merlin and Skretis via social media (using the hashtag #EGUart), through screens at the meeting, on the EGU blog GeoLog and live at the conference centre (in Foyer D in the Brown Level -2/basement).
 Participants will also be able to take part in short courses organised by Merlin and Skretis: ‘Get creative!
 Sketching and drawing (your) science’ and ‘Sculpt your Research’.

 Last year, the EGU hosted a cartoonist and a poet in residence at its General Assembly.
 Matthew Partridge and Sam Illingworth documented the Assembly through art and taught short courses on cartooning science and using poetry to communicate research.